USPTO/PatentPublicData/PatentDocument/README.md

 # Patent Document Parser

-All patent document formats parse into a single common Patent model.
+All patent document formats from 1976 to current parse into a single common Patent model.
 Field validation is applied to many fields, where invalid values and their document fragment are logged.
 Flexibility and completeness is stressed over efficiency.

 ## Formats